DuqueDeTuring/books2explore/readme.md

 - Ricoeur on Time and Narrative: An Introduction to Temps et récit by William C. Dowling
 - Rise and Kill First: The Secret History of Israel's Targeted Assassinations by Ronen Bergman
 - Rise Up Women!: The Remarkable Lives of the Suffragettes.
 Diane Atkinson.
+- Rites of Passage (To the Ends of the Earth trilogy).
+By William Golding.  #fiction #nautical
-- Robert Frank: The Americans by Robert Frank, Jack Kerouac  |
+- Robert Frank: The Americans by Robert Frank, Jack Kerouac
 - Robert Oppenheimer: A Life Inside the Center
 - Rocket Men: The Daring Odyssey of Apollo 8 and the Astronauts Who Made Man's First Journey to the Moon: Robert Kurson: 9780812988703: Books
 - Rome and the Mediterrean: The History of Rome from Its Foundation, Books 31-45 by Titus Livy, Henry Bettenson